Herniated disk representation on a spine

 Medication Management

 Our goal is to lessen your pain level with the lowest dose of effective medication.
-Though we may prescribe more powerful anti-inflammatory agents initially for acute pain, we will work hard to use other treatments in conjunction so that your doses can be lessened and you can move down to less frequent use of NSAIDS as quickly as possible.
+Though we may prescribe more powerful anti-inflammatory agents initially for acute pain, we will work hard to use other treatments in conjunction so that your doses can be lessened and you can move down to less frequent use of NSAIDs as quickly as possible.
 Muscle relaxants can also be helpful in relieving pain and assisting with evening pain and sleep.
 We always take into account your medical history and any other medications you may be taking to avoid complications.

 Spinal Procedures